Streaming Time Delay (Lag)

 - users may stand very close to the board while drawing, and may even wait ‘up close’, not realizing they are ‘blocking the view of the camera’.

-- users may point or wave or walk around in the cameras view, making the camera ‘wait till things stop moving’ - the camera waits in case something new is being drawn.
+- users may point to someting they just drew or wave or walk around in the cameras view, making the camera ‘wait till things stop moving’ - the camera waits in case something new is being drawn.

 - a mobile board, or very thin board may “wobble”, this may also the case when the suction mount is used - if the camera is wobbling or the board is moving at all, that is also movement that will need to stop before the pen marks can be rendered.